Nabil al Kaldi and Abdullah Bawazir. Image from the SITE Intelligence Group.

 The US has launched 40 drone strikes against AQAP in Yemen this year; the attacks have killed five senior AQAP operatives and leaders, along with numerous low-level fighters and local commanders.
-[For details on the drone strikes in Yemen, see LWJ reports, Charting the data for US air strikes in Yemen, 2002 - 2012, and US drone strikes kill Jordanian, Yemeni AQAP operatives.]
+[For details on the drone strikes in Yemen, see LWJ report, US drone strikes kill Jordanian, Yemeni AQAP operatives.]

 Are you a dedicated reader of FDD's Long War Journal?
 Has our research benefitted you or your team over the years?
 Support our independent reporting and analysis today by considering a one-time or monthly donation.
 Thanks for reading!
 You can make a tax-deductible donation here.